radonhus/bth-mvc-proj/README.md

 members is included in the repo).

 In addition to the actual application code and resources for the website, the repo also includes test suites for unit testing using phpunit.
+More testing is possible through phpcs, phpmd, phpmetrics and phpstan, all of which have config files in the root-folder of the repo.
+Run `make test` to run all tests.

 To make the application run on your local server, follow these steps:

-1. Download the complete repository.
+1. Download the repository.
-2. In a terminal, run `npm install` to install the dependencies listed in `package.json` (including SASS)
+2. In a terminal, run `npm install` to install the dependencies listed in `package.json` (including SASS).
-3. Duplicate `.env.example` and name it `.env`
+3. Duplicate `.env.example` and name it `.env`.
-4. Set the `APP_KEY` variable of the `.env`-file by running the command `php artisan key:generate`
+4. Set the `APP_KEY` variable of the `.env`-file by running the command `php artisan key:generate`.
-5. Start a local php server with the command `php S localhost:1234 -t public` in the root folder of the project
+5. Start a local php server with the command `php S localhost:1234 -t public` in the root folder of the project.

-If you prefer so set up your Laravel installation on your own, follow these steps
-instead: